Kathiravan-2006/ChatBox-Java_Chat_Application/README.md

-ChatBox – Java Chat Application
+💬 Chat Application (Java Sockets)

-Project Overview
+Author: Your Name
+Tech Stack: Java, Socket Programming, OOP

+📖 About

-   ChatBox is a simple client-server chat application built using Java Sockets and Multithreading.
-It allows multiple clients to connect to a server and chat with each other in real time.
-The project demonstrates Object-Oriented Programming (OOP) principles, networking, and concurrency in Java.
+A real-time chat application built using Java sockets that allows multiple users to communicate with each other through a client-server model.
+This project demonstrates networking in Java, object-oriented principles, and modular code design.

-Problem Statement

-   In small groups (students, office teams, or local networks), communication is often limited to third-party apps.
-ChatBox solves this by providing a lightweight chat solution that runs directly in Java without internet dependency, ideal for LAN communication and learning Java networking.

-Target Users
+👥 Who It’s For

-   Students practicing Java networking concepts
+Students learning Java Networking

-   Small teams working on local projects
+Beginners exploring client-server architecture

-   Beginners who want to understand multithreading and sockets
+Developers who want to understand multithreading in Java

+Anyone looking for a simple messaging app in Java

+⚙️ How It Works

+Server – Listens for incoming client connections and manages broadcasting messages.

+Client – Connects to the server and enables users to send/receive messages.

+Multi-threading – Each client runs in a separate thread, ensuring real-time communication.

+OOP Concepts – Uses Encapsulation, Inheritance, and Polymorphism to design the system.

-Features
+📂 Features

-   Multi-client real-time communication
-   Server handles multiple clients with multithreading Encapsulation of user/message handling
-   Simple command-line interface (CLI) (future-ready for Swing/JavaFX GUI) Clean modular code with comments

-Tech Stack

-   Language: Java

-   Concepts: OOP (Inheritance, Polymorphism, Encapsulation), Multithreading, Sockets

-   Optional GUI: JavaFX / Swing

-Version Control: Git & GitHub
+🔌 Real-time text messaging

+👥 Supports multiple clients simultaneously

+🔒 Handles clean client disconnections

+💻 Simple and lightweight Java console interface